 When it comes to evening entertainment then Walt Disney World puts on some very spectacular shows.
-These feature a variety of light shows, fireworks, live-action and some other special effects.
+These feature a variety of light shows, fireworks, live-action and other special effects.
 There are so many different shows available that it can be difficult to know which ones are worth your time.
-We take you through the shows to watch for.
+We take you through a complete guide to Disney’s Firework Shows.

 Once Upon A Time (Magic Kingdom)

 This took over from the Celebrate the Magic projection show.
 This puts incredibly clear images onto Cinderella’s castle.
 Mrs Potts and Chip narrate us through some of Disney’s fairy tales.
 This brings in the magic of Frozen and Beauty and the Beast to the show as the fireworks go off all around.
-This is a great one for getting the younger members of the party ready for bed as it comes across as more of a bedtime story for kids, but it is still worth a watch for the older members of the part as well.
+This is a great one for getting the younger members of the party ready for bed as it comes across as more of a bedtime story for kids.
+It’s still well worth a watch for the older members of the part as well.

 Fantasmic!
 (Hollywood Studios)

 This is one of the longest shows at Walt Disney World coming in at just over 30 minutes.
 This full-time story tells of Mickey’s dreams and nightmares.
 There are some darker moments as the show goes on before Mickey eventually wins the day.
 It will take you on a trip through the back catalogue of Disney films.
 It’s one that will tug at your nostalgia strings.
 It does a great job of trying to tie all the different films together under one umbrella.
 The Disneyland version might have been the original but this version is equally fantastic.